Target’s secret strategies for never letting you walk out with just one item

 - Business Insider/Jessica Tyler

-Target has channeled the TJ Maxx/Ross Store style of treasure hunt to win over shoppers.
+Target has channeled the TJ Maxx/Ross Stores style of treasure hunt shopping to win over consumers.

-“Stock is rotated in and out,” David Gordon, research director at PlanetRetail RNG told Business Insider, so there is a “fear of missing out,” he said.
+“Stock is rotated in and out,” David Gordon, research director at PlanetRetail RNG told Business Insider, so there’s a fear of missing out factor, he said.

 By regularly adding new items and keeping the inventory fresh, shoppers are more likely to buy things there and then.